opensearch-project/project-website/_authors/pallp.markdown

 github: Pallavi-AWS
 ---

-**Pallavi Priyadarshini** is an Engineering Manager at Amazon Web Services, leading the design and development of high-performing and at-scale analytics technologies.
+**Pallavi Priyadarshini** is a Senior Engineering Manager at Amazon, leading the development of high-performing and at-scale search and security technologies in open source OpenSearch and the Amazon OpenSearch Service.